 Returning home, I soon found that the allure of living and working in Chicago had vanished and I headed north to Wisconsin to be near relocated family.

-Here, for the next 16 years, midst marriage and child-rearing, I wrote an array of stories (from human interest to health, local politics to local history) for newspapers and regional magazines, as well as a wide variety of trade publications.
-During this time, I also continued editing and was eventually made editor-in-chief of a small publishing company in Williams Bay, Wisconsin where I directed the editorial and design of regional magazines.
+Here, for the next 16 years, midst marriage and child-rearing, I was an editor and wrote an array of stories (from human interest to health, local politics to local history) for newspapers and regional magazines, as well as a wide variety of trade publications.
+During this time, I became editor-in-chief of a small publishing company in Williams Bay, Wisconsin where I directed the editorial and design of regional magazines.

 I was also responsible for the research, writing and editing of four Wisconsin history books and worked for two local museums; helping with everything from tours to promotional material, training docents to researching and writing docent scripts.